 Unfortunately, too much shade can mean even chloroplasts designed for low light can fail to produce sufficient energy, especially when it’s time to produce flowers.

-Make sure your lantana is getting at least 6 to 8 hours of bright, direct sunlight every day for particularly harsh regions (and at least 4 hours of full sun everywhere else) so it can gather the necessary energy to bloom.
+Ensure your lantana is getting at least 6 to 8 hours of bright, direct sunlight every day for particularly harsh regions (and at least 4 hours of full sun everywhere else) to gather the necessary energy to bloom.

 One of the main effects of obesity is that it takes more energy for the body to do the same things as a body that isn’t obese due to the extra mass being moved.